There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 POINTS OF INTEREST IN SAPPORO

-To make it easier for you to visualize where everything is, I’ve pinned most of the places recommended in this guide on this map.
+To make it easier for you to visualize where everything is, I’ve pinned most of the places recommended in this Sapporo travel guide on a map.
+Click on the link for a live version of the map.

 The subway system in Sapporo, and Hokkaido in general, is very efficient.
 It’s comprised of local trains and JR trains.
 You can get pretty much anywhere you need to go using the train system.
 As long as you have a constant wifi connection and access to hyperdia.com, then you should have no problems getting around.
 Depending on your needs, there are a few transportation cards you can get in Sapporo.